NIBP Measurement Errors: Technical Troubleshooting Guide for BMETs

 When should I measure blood pressure on the other arm?

 If NIBP repeatedly fails or produces questionable readings on one arm, switch arms and compare.
-A consistent difference of more than 10 mmHg between arms may indicate vascular pathology (e.g., subclavian stenosis) and should be reported to the clinical team.
-For BMET troubleshooting purposes, a successful measurement on the opposite arm confirms the equipment is functioning and the original failure was patient- or site-specific.
+A consistent difference greater than about 10 mmHg between arms can indicate vascular pathology (for example subclavian stenosis) and should be reported to the clinical team.
+For BMET purposes, a successful measurement on the opposite arm confirms the equipment is functioning and the original failure was patient- or site-specific.

 How often should NIBP cuffs and hoses be replaced?

-Reusable NIBP cuffs should be inspected at every preventive maintenance cycle (typically every 6–12 months) and replaced when the bladder shows signs of delamination, cracking, or seam separation.
-NIBP hoses should be replaced when they show visible kinks, cracks, or discoloration, or when they fail a leak test.
-Disposable cuffs are single-patient use.
-For a complete replacement schedule covering all accessory types, see the patient monitor accessory replacement schedule.
-For cost optimization strategies when ordering replacements, see BMET cost-saving strategies.
+Reusable NIBP cuffs should be inspected at every preventive maintenance cycle (typically every 6–12 months) and replaced when the bladder shows delamination, cracking, or seam separation.
+NIBP hoses should be replaced when they show kinks, cracks, or discoloration, or when they fail a leak test.
+Disposable cuffs are single-patient use — which also removes the cross-contamination risk associated with reused cuffs.
+For cost-optimization strategies when ordering replacements, see BMET cost-saving strategies.

 Clinical staff resources: How to Choose a Suitable Blood Pressure Cuff · Understanding NIBP Readings · How to Put On a Blood Pressure Cuff · Which Blood Pressure Cuff Fits Me?